 5. Personalised Learning and Improved Skills

 The emergence of new technologies is making some current skills redundant.
 There is a demand to rapidly upskill and reskill sales reps.
-The wheels of the new age selling have to be greased by engaging content delivered in the context of the learner’s role, personality and learning style.
+The wheels of the new age selling have to be greased by engaging content delivered in the context of the learner’s role, personality, and learning style.
 Learn more here: Competitive Advantages of Microlearning

-- Custom approaches that match their readiness levels, strengths, current proficiency level and attend to their future needs.
+- Custom approaches that match their readiness levels, strengths, and current proficiency level and attend to their future needs.

 - Ownership of their learning curve will result in higher engagement and make them proactive.